In Wisconsin, United States

 Thank you for visiting Rock Love geocache.

-Permission to place cache on property by Mike and Tom.
+Permission to place cache on property by John and Tim.

 Coordinates are in the WGS84 datum